Install and use the influx CLI

 (Optional) Place the binary in your

-.# (Optional) Copy the influx binary to your $PATH sudo cp ~/Downloads/influxdb2-client-2.2.0-darwin-amd64/influx /usr/local/bin/
+$PATH.# (Optional) Copy the influx binary to your $PATH sudo cp ~/Downloads/influxdb2-client-2.2.0-darwin-amd64/influx /usr/local/bin/If you do not move the

-to run it in place. -
+influxbinary into your$PATH, prefix the executable./to run it in place. -

 (macOS Catalina and newer) Authorize the

-binary.macOS requires downloaded binaries to be signed by registered Apple developers.
+influxbinary.macOS requires downloaded binaries to be signed by registered Apple developers.
 When you first attempt to run

-, macOS will prevent it from running.
-To authorize theinflux
+influx, macOS will prevent it from running.
+To authorize theinfluxbinary:- Attempt to run an

-command. - Open System Preferences and click Security & Privacy.
+influxcommand. - Open System Preferences and click Security & Privacy.

 - Under the General tab, there is a message about

-being blocked.
+influxbeing blocked.
 Click Open Anyway.

 - Attempt to run an